Erjok2020/alu-web_back_end/python_variable_annotations/README.md

-# This directory contains simple type annotations
+# This directory contains some simple type annotations